-- · article category

-- article title

-- names (spelled out in full) of all authors\, and the institutions with which they are affiliated; indicate all affiliations with a superscripted lowercase letter after the author's name and in front of the matching affiliation

-- corresponding author details (name, e-mail, mailing address, telephone and fax numbers)

-- · word counts of abstract and main text
+- article category - article title - names (spelled out in full) of all authors, and the institutions with which they are affiliated; indicate all affiliations with a superscripted lowercase letter after the author's name and in front of the matching affiliation - conflicts of interest declaration; if none, then state "The author(s) have no conflicts of interest relevant to this article." - corresponding author details (name, e-mail, mailing address, telephone and fax numbers) - word counts of abstract and main text

-\The name of each author should be written with the family name last, e.g., Wan-Lin Chang.
+The name of each author should be written with the family name last, e.g., Wan-Lin Chang.
 Authorship is restricted only to direct participants who have contributed significantly to the work.